sleepingforest100/e-health-project/Telemedicine-App/README.md

 #### **High-Level Overview**

-TeleMedPilot utilizes a microservices architecture to ensure scalability and fault tolerance, featuring:
+E-health system utilizes a microservices architecture to ensure scalability and fault tolerance, featuring:

 - **Frontend:** A responsive web application built with Next.js and Tailwind CSS.
 - **Backend Services:** Node.js API for managing authentication, appointments, and medical records.